-For Fast Internet
+For Faster Internet

 With multiple family members at home using internet connection for work, virtual healthcare, entertainment and school, high-speed internet has become a 21st century necessity.
 4K streaming, virtual reality and other future technologies all rely on a world with reliable connection and increasingly powerful internet speeds.
-Holland’s proposed millage would install city-wide fiber optic infrastructure to connect Holland to a vibrant future.
+Holland’s millage will install city-wide fiber optic infrastructure to connect Holland to a vibrant future.

 Faster and Affordable.